umarluqman/design-to-code-tuple/README.md

 ### From Sketch file to a responsive Next.JS static HTML site

-This is inspired by Steve Schoger [Youtube video](https://youtu.be/RC9cYdbQ-_c) where he shared how he refactored this website. https://tuple.app
+This is inspired by Steve Schoger [Youtube video](https://youtu.be/RC9cYdbQ-_c) where he shared how he refactored https://tuple.app back in 2018.

 Stacks: